Deni90/singleDigitNixieClock/README.md

 # SingleDigitNixieClock

-A small project combining a ESP8266 and an IN-14 Nixie tube.
+A small project combining ESP8266 with a vintage Soviet Nixie tube from 70’ to create an artistic clock.

 <img src="images/singleDigitNixieClock.gif">